MicrosoftDocs/azure-devops-docs/docs/pipelines/security/repos.md

 ---
-title: Repository protection
+title: Secure repositories
-description: Securing repos and forks. ms.assetid: c1cfe88b-96aa-4804-998c-027a287e5696 ms.reviewer: vijayma
+description: Securing repos and forks ms.assetid: c1cfe88b-96aa-4804-998c-027a287e5696 ms.reviewer: vijayma
-ms.date: 05/14/2020
+ms.date: 05/18/2021
 monikerRange: '> azure-devops-2019'
 ---

 # Repository protection

 Source code, the pipeline's YAML file, and necessary scripts & tools are all stored in a version control repository.
 Permissions and branch policies must be employed to ensure changes to the code and pipeline are safe.
+You can also add pipeline permissions and checks to repositories.

 Also, you should review [default access control](../../organizations/security/default-git-permissions.md) for repositories.

 Because of Git's design, protection at a branch level will only carry you so far.